ronkok/Temml/docs/administration.md

 - `maxSize`: `[number, number]`.
 This provides a way to cap all user-specified sizes, e.g. in `\rule{500em}{500em}`.
 The first number is the cap in `em` units, which will be applied to user-specified relative units.
 The second number is the cap in CSS `pt` units, which will be applied to user-specified absolute units.
 The default is `[Infinity, Infinity]`, which allows users to make elements and spaces arbitrarily large.

 - `maxExpand`: `number`.
-Limit the number of macro expansions to the specified number, to prevent e.g. infinite macro loops.
+Limit the number of macro expansions to the specified number, to prevent e.g. infinite macro loops. (`\edef` expansion counts all expanded tokens.)
 If set to `Infinity`, the macro expander will try to fully expand as in LaTeX. (default: 1000)

 - `strict`: `boolean`.
 If `false` (similar to MathJax), allow features that make writing LaTeX convenient but are not actually supported by LaTeX.
 If `true` (LaTeX faithfulness mode), throw an error for any such transgressions. (default: `false`)